SE310-1/W.A.K/.github/ISSUE_TEMPLATE/Updated_Feature_Request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: enhancement
-assignees: ''

----

 ## User Story

 As a [role or user],
 I want to [do something],
 So that [rationale].

-## Description
+## Additional context

-[Provide a brief description of the desired functionality and the problem it aims to solve.]
+[Add any other context or screenshots about the feature request here.]

 ## Acceptance Criteria

-- [Clearly list the criteria that need to be met for this feature to be considered complete.]
+- [ ] [Clearly list the criteria that need to be met for this feature to be considered complete.]